Reporting year 2024

 Primary type of special education need

-For all the key social care groups, among pupils with SEN support, the most common type of primary need (for over a third for each social care group and over half in the CLA for at least 12 months group) was social, emotional, and mental health.
+For all key social care groups, among pupils with SEN support, the most common type of primary need (for over a third in each social care group ) was social, emotional, and mental health.
 The most common type of need among the overall pupil population is speech, language, and communications needs.
+This is similar to previous years.

-Social, emotional, and mental health was also the most common type of need among pupils with an EHC plan for CPPO and for the children looked after social care groups.
-Autism spectrum disorder was the most common type of need for both CIN social care groups and for the overall pupil population.
-For the children looked after social care groups, these two types of primary need accounted for over 60% of pupils with an EHC plan.
+Social, emotional, and mental health was also the most common type of need among pupils with an EHC plan for CPPO and for both children looked after key social care groups.
+Autism spectrum disorder was the most common type of need for both CIN key social care groups and for the overall pupil population.
+For both children looked after key social care groups, these two types of primary need accounted for over 60% of pupils with an EHC plan.
+This is similar to previous years.

 The key social care groups referred to in this section are ‘at 31 March’.